mtoensing/RaspberryPiMinecraftDocker/README.md

-# Raspberry Pi Minecraft Java Docker
+# Minecraft Server 1.19+ on a Raspberry Pi using Docker

 Install a Minecraft Java Server and Watchtower for automatic updates using Docker within seconds.
 Both will start automatically after a reboot.

 # Quick start